josevalim/langcompilebench/README.md

 # Compilation time benchmarks of BEAM languages

-This repository contains synthetic benchmarks of compilation times across BEAM languages (currently Elixir, Erlang, and Gleam), with the goal to publicly quantify performance claims.
+This repository contains synthetic benchmarks of compilation and build times across BEAM languages (currently Elixir/Mix, Erlang/rebar3, and Gleam), with the goal to publicly quantify performance claims.

 ## `benchmark_{language}`

 It measures the time to compile 100 independent modules with 100 hello world functions each, boot the application, and run a minimal test suite.

 We list the steps for each language.
-The goal is measure the time to compile the project after dependencies have been analyzed and compiled.

 To compute times in Gleam:

 ```
 $ cd benchmark_gleam